EqualifyEverything/equalify/README.md

 # Equalify the web!

-**Manage accessibility errors, super efficiently.** Equalify automatically resolves issues, maintains historical compliance data, and delivers an easy-to-use interface that is fully accessible (see our [accessibility statement](/ACESSIBILITY.md)).
-Maintain accessibility faster and more accurately than ever before!
+**Maintain accessibility faster and more accurately than ever before!** Equalify automatically resolves issues, maintains historical compliance data, and delivers an easy-to-use interface that is fully accessible (see our [accessibility statement](/ACESSIBILITY.md)).

 Follow our [Easy Install]( https://github.com/bbertucc/equalify#easy-install) instructions to get started.